CurryEleison/SqsToS3Archiver/README.md

 # SqsToS3Archiver
 Archives json messages from an SQS queue to S3

+The code is very young so please don't expect too much

 Very simple program to clean out an SQS queue of json messages and archive the messages to S3.
 If the messages are from SNS it will strip the SNS metainfo from the message.
 If messages conform to a particular format it will